Modeling approaches for precise relativistic orbits: Analytical, Lie-series, and pN approximation: Equations of motion

 \subsection{Orbits in the post-Newtonian approximation}

-In this section, we apply the general results to the first order pN approximation of the Schwarzschild spacetime.
-In the pN framework, orbits are usually parameterized by the coordinate time.
+In this section, we apply the general results to the first-order pN approximation of the Schwarzschild spacetime.
+In the pN framework, orbits are usually parameterized by the coordinate time, and the isotropic radial coordinate is used.
 Doing so, the pN EOM appears to look like a relativistically modified Newtonian EOM.